Skip to content

 State Second Pension

-The State Second Pension or S2P was the additional state pension payable to people who attained State Pension Age before 6 April 2016.
+The State Second Pension or S2P was the additional state pension payable to people who reached State Pension Age before 6 April 2016.
 LGPS members were contracted out of S2P and paid a lower rate of National Insurance as a result.

 Initially S2P was an earnings-related pension but from April 2009 it built up as a flat rate pension.
 It was replaced with the new single tier State Pension from 6 April 2016.
 You can find out more about the new State Pension - This link opens in a new browser window on the Government website.